Posted on: January 15, 2020 by

 Step 3: Establish Leading Key Indicators that Tie to Business Outcomes

 Once a correlation between business strategy and operational risk metrics has been identified, risk management personnel need to establish a leading key risk indicator (KRI) that has a direct relationship with the desired business outcome.
 To continue with the example used above, a KRI that tracks when equipment diagnostics and maintenance have taken place can be used to send a proactive alert that certain equipment is due for service.
-This enables the maintenance organization to take action to avoid a disruption on the production line, benefiting production, customer service, and revenue.
+This enables the maintenance organization to take action to avoid disruption on the production line, benefiting production, customer service, and revenue.

 Step 4: Present Metrics that Support Decision-Making

 It is not enough to correlate operational and enterprise-level matters and establish a leading KRI that ties to a business outcome.
 Risk management professionals must present metrics and KRIs in their business context – addressing a specific senior or executive audience – so that they will drive action.
-For example, a risk management team might demonstrate to the company’s Chief Technology Officer how a new KRI will show which core systems require upgrades in order to support critical operational processes; this represents meaningful context for that executive.
+For example, a risk management team might demonstrate to the company’s Chief Technology Officer how a new KRI will show which core systems require upgrades in order to support critical operational processes; this represents the meaningful context for that executive.
 When the right context is established, the audience listens.
-The CTO can now identify the investment and resources required to update key systems to achieve business objectives.
+The CTO can now identify the investment and resources required to update key systems to achieve operational resilience.

 Driving enterprise value from operational insights requires both time and commitment on the part of risk management professionals.
 However, once that value is proven, risk management will no longer be viewed solely as a tactical function: it will also be seen as a strategic partner that contributes vital intelligence necessary for the long-term growth of the enterprise.

-To learn more about how to implement these four steps in your company, download the whitepaper Driving Value from Risk Management to Influence Business Strategy today.
+To learn more about how to implement these four steps in your company, download the whitepaper, Driving Value from Risk Management to Influence Business Strategy today.